 Chinchillas are extremely friendly pets and don’t’ want to harm anyone.

 It’s not that she wasn’t excited, but she was just more hesitant in the beginning to exit before she warmed up to me.

-She absolutely loves it, and if it’s me opening the door, she’s ready to go just about any time of the day.
+Now she absolutely loves it, and if it’s me opening the door, she’s ready to go just about any time of the day.

-#6- Your Chinchilla Nibbles or Attempts to Groom You
+#6: Your Chinchilla Nibbles Or Attempts To Groom You

 This is one of the behaviors my chinchilla started doing in the first three weeks or so.
-This happened right about the same time she started climbing on my shoulders.
+It happened right about the same time she started climbing on my shoulders.

-It’s not an aggressive act, and if it weren’t so weird, I’d venture to say it’s much like a dog licking their owner or showing love by giving kisses.
+It’s not an aggressive act, and if it weren’t so weird, I’d venture to say it’s much like a dog licking its owner or showing love by giving kisses.

-#7- Your Chinchilla Gets Comfortable, Relaxed and Almost Dozes Off with You
+#7: Your Chinchilla Gets Comfortable, Relaxed And Almost Dozes Off With You

-However, over time, your experience and behaviors you notice from your chinchilla will change.
+However, over time, your experience and the behaviors you notice from your chinchilla will change.

 My chinchilla isn’t quite the relaxing and napping type of chinchilla, but she seems to be getting there.

 In recent times, I’ve been sitting on the couch in my basement as she runs around.

 She enjoys it and will even close her eyes from time to time to allow me to continue scratching and petting her into a nice nap for a few minutes.

-Like, I said, I don’t’ know if these same behaviors will happen for you, but with time, it should always get better, and the bond should continue to grow.
+Like, I said, I don’t’ know if these same behaviors will happen for you.
+But with time, it should always get better, and the bond should continue to grow.

 The number one thing I can recommend to all of you is to spend more time with your chinchilla.